JonathAlves/JonathAlves/README.md

 My name is Jonathan Guerra, I'm from Brazil 🇧🇷 and I'm a student of Analysis and systems development at UNIESP.

 I'm very passionate about software development, especially working with Java, Javascript and i'm currently learning somethings about the angular framework.
-Always open to face challenges and ready to try everything that leverages my career.
+I'm always open to face challenges and ready to try everything that leverages my career.

 My activities: